-Chief Holbrook is a native of Huntington, West Virginia.
-He earned his Bachelor’s Degree in Criminal Justice from Marshall University and a Master’s in Business Administration from Pfeiffer University.
-He is a graduate of the FBI National Academy, the Police Executive Research Forum’s (PERF) Senior Management Institute for Police and the FBI’s National Executive Institute.
+Chief Holbrook earned his Bachelor’s Degree in Criminal Justice from Marshall University and a Master’s in Business Administration from Pfeiffer University.
+He is a graduate of the FBI National Academy, the Police Executive Research Forum’s (PERF) Senior Management Institute for Police, the FBI’s National Executive Institute and the University of Virginia’s Weldon Cooper Center for Public Service, Senior Executive Institute.
 Chief Holbrook is also a Furman University, Riley Institute Diversity Fellow.
-Chief Holbrook is an active member of the South Carolina Law Enforcement Officers’ Association, the South Carolina Police Chiefs Association and the International Association of Chiefs of Police.
+In August 2019, Chief Holbrook completed the Executive Leaders Program (ELP) at the Naval Postgraduate School Center for Homeland Defense and Security (CHDS).